 The NSW Hall of Champions is a sport museum and hall of fame which pays tribute to this state’s greatest sporting successes.
 Every year, athletes who have achieved at the highest level of their sport are selected for induction.

-Since 1979, 367 sportsmen and women representing 55 sports have been added to the Roll of Honour.
+Since 1979, 377 sportsmen and women representing 56 sports have been added to the Honour Roll.

 Sporting icons such as Sir Donald Bradman, Dawn Fraser, Shane Gould and Dally Messenger are included in this prestigious list.
 More recent champions include Ian Thorpe, Layne Beachley and Michael O’Loughlin.
 Exhibitions showcasing the museum’s significant collection help bring our sporting heritage to life.